-If you want a fulfilling, successful career, check out a career in heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
-Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most importantly, you’ll receive a comprehensive education about:
+Many technicians are skilled with both residential and commercial equipment.
+And, most important, you’ll be knowledgeable about:

 - Air conditioners